How to Install Weep Screed Around Stairs and Stepped Foundations

 Get a free on-site assessment from a licensed contractor. $0 deposit, no obligation.

-Code requires a 2-inch clearance above paved surfaces (concrete stairs) to prevent moisture wicking.
+Building codes require a 2-inch clearance above paved surfaces (such as concrete stairs) to help prevent moisture wicking into the stucco.

-The Jig Method: Cut two small blocks of wood exactly 2 inches high.
-Use these as spacers on every stair tread.
-Rest the weep screed on these blocks to guarantee a perfect code-compliant gap without measuring every single time.
+The Spacer Method: Cut a small block of wood exactly 2 inches high.
+Use this as a spacer on every stair tread.
+Rest the bottom of the weep screed on this block before fastening to ensure a consistent, code-compliant gap.

 3. Installation Protocol

-Precision cutting is mandatory.
-You will need tin snips (aviation snips) and a speed square.
+Precision cutting is necessary to ensure the metal pieces lap correctly.
+You will need aviation snips and a speed square.

 Step A: The Horizontal Treads